Bhavani Peth

 Bhavani Peth is a Marathi language name for a locality in the Indian state of Maharashtra.
-This includes cities such as Pune, Solapur, Madhavnagar, Karad and Ahmednagar.
-The term Bhavani was derived from the Goddess Bhavani.
-The Goddess has a famous temple in Tuljapur in the Solapur district.
+This includes the cities of Pune, Solapur, Madhavnagar, Karad and Ahmednagar.
+The term Bhavani was derived from the Hindu goddess Bhavani to whom there is temple in Tuljapur in the Solapur district.

 Bhawani Peth is an important center of the timber trade and has a thriving hardware and steel market.
 The market caters to the civil and allied industry.